 Leave blank | No |

 Save your spreadsheet as a .csv file.
-Then, head back into your Clear Estimates account and head to Tools > Import Parts.
-You will see this box pop up:
+Then, head back into your Clear Estimates account and head to ls > Part Library:

 You will be given a notification outlining what is about to happen.
 If everything looks good, click Next Step.